Texas vs. Louisville Predictions & Picks - Women's NCAA Tournament Second Round

 Texas Performance Insights

-- The Longhorns outscore opponents by 16.5 points per game (scoring 73.5 points per game to rank 45th in college basketball while giving up 57 per contest to rank 27th in college basketball) and have a +577 scoring differential overall.
+- The Longhorns' +577 scoring differential (outscoring opponents by 16.5 points per game) is a result of scoring 73.5 points per game (45th in college basketball) while giving up 57 per contest (27th in college basketball).

-- With 72.3 points per game in Big 12 tilts, Texas is putting up 1.2 fewer points per game in conference games compared to its season average (73.5 PPG).
+- With 72.3 points per game in Big 12 matchups, Texas is putting up 1.2 fewer points per game in conference games compared to its season average (73.5 PPG).

-- The Longhorns are scoring 78.7 points per game this season in home games, which is 6.8 more points than they're averaging when playing on the road (71.9).
+- The Longhorns are averaging 78.7 points per game in home games.
+When playing on the road, they are averaging 71.9 points per contest.

 © 2023 Data Skrive.
 All rights reserved.